This site requires JavaScript and cookies to be enabled.

 In order to diagnose ADHD, symptoms must be persistent; confirmation of substantially impacting symptoms across settings typically cannot be accurately assessed without consulting observers who have seen the individual in the setting.

 Symptoms may vary depending on setting/context.
-Below, you will find some examples of how ADHD may affect children and adolescents at home, at school, and in social settings:
+Below, you will find some examples of how ADHD may affect individuals at home, at school, at work, and in relationships and social settings.

 At home1